mirumee/ariadne-website/website/versioned_docs/version-0.10.0/apollo-federation.md

 }
 ```

-Now, our federated schemas are ready.
-It's time for revolvers.
+Now our federated schemas are ready.
+It's time for resolvers.

 We need to add `reference resolvers` for all our federated types.
 A reference resolver tells the gateway how to fetch an entity by its `@key` fields.